 Wondering which potash companies to invest in?
-This list includes overviews of both small and large potash producers and explorers listed on the TSX and TSXV.
+This list includes overviews of both small and large potash companies listed on the TSX and TSXV.

 The potash space was dominated by Russia’s Uralkali (MCX:URKA) and Belarusian Potash Company until the pair broke off their alliance in July 2013.

-The market has faced difficulties since then, with prices dropping alongside stocks, and potash companies have become resourceful as they attempt to stay afloat.
+The market has faced difficulties since then, with prices and stocks dropping, and potash companies have become resourceful as they try to stay afloat.
 Some have made forays into the cannabis industry, and some have jumped ship to join the booming blockchain space.

 Even so, a fair number of potash producers have managed to stay in business, and exploration companies continue to develop projects in preparation for a market upturn.
-With that in mind, we’ve put together a list of potash companies listed on the TSX and TSXV; all had market caps of at least $15 million as of December 18, 2017.
+With that in mind, we’ve put together a list of potash companies listed on the TSX and TSXV; all had market caps of at least C$10 million at the time of publication.

 Let us know in the comments if we’ve missed a stock you think should be included.
-And if you want to learn more about potash companies, you can read this list in conjunction with our recently updated article on ASX-listed potash companies.
+And if you want to learn more about potash companies, you can read our article on ASX-listed potash companies.

 TSX-listed potash companies

 Nutrien was formed on January 1, 2018 after Potash Corporation of Saskatchewan and Agrium completed a merger of equals.
 The new company bills itself as the world’s largest provider of crop inputs and services, with nearly 20,000 employees and operations in 14 countries.
-It says it is “committed to providing products and services that help growers optimize crop yields and their returns,” and will release its 2018 guidance in February.
+It says it is “committed to providing products and services that help growers optimize crop yields and their returns.”

-Western Potash is a development-stage potash company working to build a solution mine at its Milestone project in Saskatchewan.
-Last February, the company signed a letter of intent (LOI) with China BlueChemical regarding an offtake agreement for Milestone.
+Western Resources is a development-stage potash company working to build a solution mine at its Milestone project in Saskatchewan.
+In 2017, the company signed a letter of intent (LOI) with China BlueChemical regarding an offtake agreement for Milestone.
 Milestone is close to Mosaic’s (NYSE:MOS) Belle Plaine mine, which is one of the largest producing potash solution mines in the world.

 Verde AgriTech (TSX:NPK)